vinci1it2000/schedula/README.rst

 simulator for Light-Duty Vehicles (cars and vans) specially crafted to back-translate consumption figures from WLTP cycles into NEDC ones.

-It is an open-source python-3 project currently developed with python 3.4, using Anaconda/WinPython under Windows 7, using Anaconda under MacOS, and using Linux'sstandard python environment.
+It is an open-source python-3 project, currently developed with python 3.4, using Anaconda/WinPython under Windows 7, using Anaconda under MacOS, and using Linux'sstandard python environment.
+The program runs as a *console-mode command**.

 History
 -------